poorsquinky/resume/resume.md

 steer companywide cloud and application delivery models for a broad product portfolio

-* Provided guidance and training to outside application development teams on cloud and DevOps best practices.
+* Provided guidance and training to application development teams on cloud and DevOps best practices.
 * Improved infrastructure development speed and quality by developing modular IaC systems with compliance built in
 * Empowered application development teams by providing reference architectures